sandragolden/intellij-sfcc-cli/README.md

 # How to

 You can run the `npm link` command before using this tool.
-This will allow you to directly run the `jb-sfcc-cred-cli` command in your command line directly.
+This will allow you to directly run the `intellij-sfcc-cli` command in your command line directly.

 ```bash
 yarn install